tarunprabhu/kitsune/kitsune/docs/GettingStarted.md

     from Kitsune's repo.

     ```{note}
-    Note that `ccache` may require 200-500MB of disk space
+    `ccache` may require an additional 500MB or more of disk space.
     ```

     Other compiler caches such as [sccache](https://github.com/mozilla/sccache)